Prompting PaLM for Translation: Assessing Strategies and Performance: Experiments

 For compatibility with \citet{chowdhery2022palm}, we ran all experiments at the sentence level, translating each test sentence individually and in isolation from its context.
 This deprives \palm of the ability to exploit the longer contexts it was exposed to during training, but it matches the operating mode of our baselines (including SOTA baselines), and facilitates evaluation.\footnote{Evaluation of document-level translations is complicated by potentially non 1-1 sentence correspondences, resulting in long translation units that are truncated by \bleurt and can be difficult for humans to rate reliably.} We leave an exploration of potential gains from conditioning on longer histories to future work.

-In preliminary experiments, we varied the number of shots from 0 to 10, and found clear performance gains as we increased the number of shots, with diminishing returns after 5 sentence pairs.
+In preliminary experiments, we varied the number of shots from 0 to 10, and found clear performance gains as we increased the number of shots, with diminishing returns after 5 sentence pairs (see Appendix~\ref{sec:prompt-exploration}).
 Accordingly we report all results on the WMT pools in the 5-shot setting, where each shot is a single sentence pair, matching the configuration in \citet{chowdhery2022palm}.
 For the \highend pool, lacking 1-1 sentence alignments, we use 1-shot examples, where each shot is a single paragraph pair.
-This provides roughly the same quantity of text as 5-shot with sentences, although it creates a stylistic mismatch with our single-sentence test setup.
+This provides roughly the same quantity of text as 5-shot with sentences, although it creates a stylistic mismatch with our test setup, as we still translate on a sentence-by-sentene basis, as in the other conditions.

 When randomly selecting examples, we observed that there is little variability in automatic scores when selecting different samples\footnote{Note that this holds for document level scores.
 The effect on single sentences can still be very important, cf.\ Figure~\ref{fig:random1_vs_random2}.} (see Appendix~\ref{sec:random-runs}).
 For the results reported in this section, we let \palm produce translations with 5 different seeds and we selected the run with the median \bleurt score.
+Translation time was some orders of magnitude longer than a dedicated translation system.

 \todo[Any]{Create a table and supporting text so that reporting the variance of random selection strategies on different pools becomes a mini-contribution of this work. $\rightarrow$ Expand Appendix~\ref{sec:random-runs}.}